This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Once your puppy has learnt to be calm to earn a loose leash, they have to do a bit more to earn their treat.
 So now only reward them for moving toward you, even if it’s just the tiniest little movement.
 Repeat this a few times.

 Now only reward them for coming even closer.
-They will soon cotton on to the fact that being calm and moving toward you earns praise and a treat.
+They will soon catch on to the fact that being calm and moving toward you earns praise and a treat.

 You can now follow the processes of stopping them pulling on the leash and leading them around the room as described earlier in this article.